-The BIA receives special charges from its members which are levied and collected by the City of Toronto.
-It also receives cash donations and sponsorships from corporate and private donors and grants from local, provincial and federal governments for events and festivals.
-Revenue is being recorded upon the signing of contracts and when collection can be reasonably ascertained.
+The BIA receives levy from its members which is collected by the City of Toronto.
+It may also receive cash donations and sponsorships from corporate and private donors and grants from local, provincial and federal governments for events and festivals.
+Revenue is recorded upon the signing of contracts and when collection can be reasonably ascertained.